rgbetanco/http-message-codes/README.md

 # HTTP CUSTOM ERROR CODES / MESSAGE
 #### All functions ( SUCCESS, DB_ERROR_GET, etc) accept one optional parameter.

+### v 1.1.4

+UNKNOWN_FUNCTION_NAME
+> The function the API is trying to access is known to one of the services

 ### v 1.1.3

 TOKEN_ERROR_EXPIRED